bpops/timeslide/README.md

 - timeslide is very preliminary; lots of ideas on features to add
 - image size and aspect ratio in window are just for display; the saved image will be correct resolution and proportions
-- tested so far only on macOS, Python 3.8
+- tested so far only on macOS, Python 3.7
-- fasti must be installed (via pip) with no dependencies (i.e., `pip install --no-deps fastai`)